Enjoying our puzzle hints?

 Green group: MULTI-TIME NBA MVPS

-These players have all won multiple NBA Most Valuable Player awards, including Larry Bird, Stephen Curry, LeBron James, and Michael Jordan, who are all highly accomplished in the sport.
+These are all last names of basketball players who have won the NBA Most Valuable Player award multiple times, including Larry Bird, Stephen Curry, LeBron James, and Michael Jordan.

 Blue group: NON-PALINDROMIC WORDS IN A FAMOUS PALINDROME

-These words are all part of the famous palindrome 'A man, a plan, a canal, Panama!', but are not palindromes themselves, such as 'able', 'elba', 'saw', and 'was'.
+These are all words that appear in the famous palindrome 'A man, a plan, a canal, Panama!', but are not themselves palindromes.

 Purple group: HOMOPHONES OF KINDS OF DOGS, FAMILIARLY